Vantiq/vantiq-extension-sources/extpsdk/README.md

 *   `sendPings`: A boolean property that, if set to `true`, enables the SDK to send ping messages to the Vantiq Server.
 The ping messages are handled by the underlying websockets library.
 *   `connectKWArgs`: A string property that, if set, contains a JSON string representing keyword arguments to be passed to the `websockets.client.connect()` call.
 A common case is alter SSL processing in development environments.
+Here, you can pass either a set of keyword arguments to the `connect()` call, or the special argument `disableSslVerification` with a value of `true`.
+This _special_ argument allows the connector SDK to perform the internal setup required to disable SSL verification.

 The system expects the `server.config` file to be located in a directory named `serverConfig` in the working directory of the connector.

 For users who may not want to write the `authToken` property to a file because of its sensitive nature, set the environment variable `CONNECTOR_AUTH_TOKEN` to its value.
 If the `authToken` is specified in the `server.config` document, that value will take precedence.
 Otherwise, if the `authToken` is not set in the configuration file, the system will retrieve whatever value is provided in the environment variable.